 - Read online reviews to see others’ experiences with a company.

-- Gauge their level of customer service over the phone.
+- Gauging their level of customer service over the phone.
 Are they friendly, accommodating, helpful, etc.?

-- Can they meet your project’s timeline and supply you with the dumpster size you need for the job?
+- Making sure they can meet your project’s timeline and supply you with the dumpster size you need for the job.

-The tips above will weed out the bad seeds.
-If you find that there are two or more good dumpster rental companies in your area that pass the vetting process, then go ahead and choose the lowest cost option.
+If you find that there are two or more good dumpster rental companies in your area that pass the vetting process, then choosing the lowest price is a great option.